-1. The Board agrees to deduct from the salaries of its employees dues for the local association, the New Jersey Education Association or any one or any combination of such dues to Associations as requested of the Board to deduct.
+1. The Board agrees to deduct from the salaries of its employees dues and initiation fees for the Association as requested of the Board to deduct.
 Such deduction shall be made in compliance with Chapter 233, N.J.
 Public Laws of 1961 (NJSA 52:14-15.9e) and under rules established by the State Department of Education.
-Said monies together with current records of any corrections shall be transmitted to such person as may from time to time be designated by the local association by the 15th of each month following the monthly pay period in which deductions were made.
-The person designated shall disburse such monies to the appropriate association or associations.
+Said monies together with current records of any collections shall be transmitted to such person as may from time to time be designated by the Association by the 15th of each month following the monthly pay period in which deductions were made.

-2. Each of the associations named above shall certify to the Board, in writing, the current rate of its membership dues and a list of its members.
-Any association which shall change the rate of its dues shall give the Board written notice prior to the effective date of such change.
+2. The Association shall certify to the Board, in writing, the current rate of its membership dues and initiation fees.
+In the event of Association changes the rate of its dues, the Association shall give the Board 10 days written notice prior to the effective date of such change.

 ARTICLE XVII: REPRESENTATION FEE